Who else is following the Intermittent Fasting Diet?

-These mini cheese balls I make them once a week now out of skimmed milk.
+I make these mini cheese balls once a week now out of skimmed milk.
 I use them for one small meal out of the five.
-They are inspired by a scrumptious white cheese, tomato, spicy dip that my mom used to serve as an appetizer.
+They are inspired by a scrumptious white cheese and tomato spicy dip that my mom used to serve as an appetizer.

 On one hand, this recipe uses up all the leftover of milk in the fridge as well as the fresh herbs, so nothing goes to waste.
 On the other hand, I fix a healthy snack/meal to munch on so I don’t starve myself and end up binging on pasta and ice cream before going to bed.

-The beauty of these cheese balls is that the base is one but the coatings’ options are endless.
+The beauty of these cheese balls is that while the base is one, the coating options are endless.
 They also look sophisticated and vibrant unlike miserable diet food void of flavor and styling.

-Start to finish, these mini cheese balls probably takes one hour to make, but they can last more than a week in the fridge, if you are the only person aware of their existence in the fridge.
+Start to finish, these mini cheese balls probably take one hour to make, but they can last more than a week in the fridge, if you are the only person aware of their existence.